clarelgibson/mathematics/README.md

-# mathematics
+# Mathematics
-Welcome to my zettelkasten on mathematics
+Welcome to my *zettelkasten* on mathematics.